Do you ever tell yourself “I made my move… now the ball is in their court” ?

 Think how ridiculous it would sound if a sports coach gave his team one of the following pep talks:

-• “Alright team, here’s our strategy: We’ll just wait and do nothing.”
+- “Alright team, here’s our strategy: We’ll just wait until the other team does something.”

 Sounds pretty stupid, right?
 Yet we do it all the time.